rkp8/SauceLabsDemo/README.md

 Create a free SauceLabs account at: https://saucelabs.com/sign-up

+IntelliJ Users:

-For IntelliJ users, go to VCS -> Get from Version Control and paste this link in the URL box: https://github.com/rkp8/SauceLabsDemo
+go to VCS -> Get from Version Control and paste this link in the URL box: https://github.com/rkp8/SauceLabsDemo
 <br></br>

-Otherwise:
+Non-IntelliJ Users:

 Download a zipped up version of this code by clicking the green button on the right.